yousefhad/Inhabitent-project-4/README.md

 <h2>Summary</h2>
 ###
-Inhabitent is a Wordpress website created with a custom theme.
+Inhabitent is a Wordpress website created with a customized theme .
 The website has custom widgets, taxonomy types, and custom post types.

 ##Languages and tools used: